 As for the broad market, we’ll get that updated in NFTRH this weekend.
 Bernanke frets in his press conference about not being able to counter the Fiscal Cliff and the market sells off.
 These are our markets unfortunately; enthralled with one man and his jawbone.
 It’s a casino mentality and a really emotional one at that.

 But balance, patience and a view of what is in play on the macro should suit us just fine.
-They are making the inflation attempt, now at an unsanitized $85 billion per month.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+They are making the inflation attempt, now at an unsanitized $85 billion per month.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade